MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/migrate-packages.md

 # Migrate NuGet packages to Azure Artifacts

 Using the `AzureArtifactsPackageMigration` PowerShell module, you can easily migrate your NuGet packages to Azure Artifacts.
+This article will walk you through an example of migrating NuGet packages from MyGet to Azure Artifacts.

 In this article, you'll learn how to:

 > [!div class="checklist"]
 > * Install PowerShell module.